commtech/fscc-windows/README.md

 of a larger value.
-If a [`ReadFile()`](http://msdn.microsoft.com/en-us/library/windows/desktop/aa365467.aspx) length is specified that is larger than the length of multiple frames in queue you will still only receive one frame per [`ReadFile()`](http://msdn.microsoft.com/en-us/library/windows/desktop/aa365467.aspx) call.
+If a [`ReadFile()`](http://msdn.microsoft.com/en-us/library/windows/desktop/aa365467.aspx) length is specified that is larger than the length of multiple frames in queue, you will still only receive one frame per [`ReadFile()`](http://msdn.microsoft.com/en-us/library/windows/desktop/aa365467.aspx) call.

 In streaming mode (no frame termination) the length argument specifies the maximum amount of data to return.
-If there is 100 bytes of streaming data in the card and you [`ReadFile()`](http://msdn.microsoft.com/en-us/library/windows/desktop/aa365467.aspx) with a length of 50, you will receive 50 bytes.
+If there are 100 bytes of streaming data in the card and you [`ReadFile()`](http://msdn.microsoft.com/en-us/library/windows/desktop/aa365467.aspx) with a length of 50, you will receive 50 bytes.